-As a safeguard against memory and performance issues, the maximum size of a single rasterized image is limited to 2 megapixels.
+As a safeguard against memory and performance issues, the maximum size of a single rasterized image can be limited.
+By default an image will be rasterized to have less than 2 megapixels.
 This is still large enough to cover an A4 page-sized image with the default supersampling.
+The CSS property -ro-rasterization-max-size allows to customize or disable that limit.